Finance Pillar

 Many Stage 1-2 installers rely on “Generic Finance”—offline loan products or disconnected lender portals that require manual data entry during the sales process.
 However, as an EPC scales toward $2.5M GTV, they hit the Point-of-Sale Friction Wall.
 At high volumes, the 15-minute gap between building a design and getting a credit approval is no longer just an inconvenience; it is a 20% drop-off point in your sales conversion funnel.

-The Shadow Labor Alert: Fragmented vs. Native
+The Non-Productive Labor Alert: Fragmented vs. Native

 1. Re-keying Friction: Sales reps manually copying customer data from their design tool into a separate lender window.